-On a trip up Highway 1 you will probably notice the three State Beaches located between Santa Maria and Santa Barbara.
-I have always wanted to see what they had in store so I stopped by Refugio State Beach to soak in the sun and sand one summer day.
+On a trip up Highway 1, you will probably notice the three state beaches located between Santa Maria and Santa Barbara.
+I have always wanted to see what they had in store, so I stopped by Refugio State Beach to soak in the sun and sand one summer day.

-This state beach also has a lot of great hiking trails and fishing spots located conveniently near by.
+This state beach also has a lot of great hiking trails and fishing spots located conveniently nearby.

 While I am partial to the Central Coast of San Luis Obispo and Pismo Beach, Refugio State Beach is a great place to go on a camping trip with the family.
 It is close to many major cities but provides enough natural beauty and seclusion that you can enjoy the pristine coastline the way it was meant to be enjoyed.